-If our general partner elects to reset the target distribution levels, it will be entitled to receive a number of common units and to maintain its general partner interest.
+If our general partner elects to reset the target distribution levels, it will be entitled to receive a number of common units and general partner units.
 The number of common units to be issued to our general partner will equal the number of common units which would have entitled the holder to an average aggregate quarterly cash distribution in the prior two quarters equal to the average of the distributions to our general partner on the incentive distribution rights in the prior two quarters.
 Our general partner's general partner interest in us (currently 2.0%) will be maintained at the percentage that existed immediately prior to the reset election.
 We anticipate that our general partner would exercise this reset right in order to facilitate acquisitions or internal growth projects that would not be sufficiently accretive to cash distributions per common unit without such conversion.
-It is possible, however, that our general partner could exercise this reset election at a time when it is experiencing, or expects to experience, declines in the cash distributions based on the initial target distribution levels.
+It is possible, however, that our general partner could exercise this reset election at a time when it is experiencing, or expects to experience, declines in the cash distributions it receives related to its incentive distribution rights and may, therefore, desire to be issued common units rather than retain the right to receive incentive distributions based on the initial target distribution levels.
 As a result, a reset election may cause our common unitholders to experience a reduction in the amount of cash distributions that our common unitholders would have otherwise received had we not issued new common units to our general partner in connection with resetting the target distribution levels.
-Please read "Provisions of Our Partnership Agreement Relating to Cash Distributions-General Partner's Right to Reset Incentive Distribution Levels."
+Please read "Provisions of our Partnership Agreement Relating to Cash Distributions-General Partner's Right to Reset Incentive Distribution Levels."